Alion3064492356/Sensors-for-RaspberryPi/K47 User Manual/0_read_me_first.txt

 		cd wiringPi
 		./build

-A successful installation will be confirmed by the following notice:  "All Done."
+A successful installation will be confirmed by the following notice:  "All Done.
 NOTE: To compile programs with wiringPi, you need to add: -lwiringPi to your compile line(s).
 To use the Gertboard, MaxDetect, etc. code (the devLib), you need to also add: -lwiringPiDev to your compile lines."

-This notice applies to C source code.
+This notice applies only to C source code.
 See the next note "About Source Code Dependencies."

 5. About Source Code Dependencies